shiversoftdev/t7-compiler/README.md

 # Credits
 Scobalula for his original decompiler\
 SyGnUs for his CoD knowledge\
-Original Black Ops 2 Compiler crew for their research
+Original Black Ops 2 Compiler crew for their research\
+Scrappy for livesplit builtin